We may earn income from affiliate advertising links in this post. Please read our Disclosure Statement for details.

 I love his enthusiasm and creativity, and the flavour combinations and presentation at Screaming Eagle are always one-of-a-kind.

 Call in advance to reserve a spot and be sure to mention in advance if you are thinking about trying the vegan tasting menu.
-I’d definitely recommend checking out this restaurant if you’re looking for something unforgettable.
+I’d definitely recommend checking out this restaurant if you’re looking for something unforgettable when it comes to upscale vegan food in Aruba.

 Insider Tip: Screaming Eagle has been voted the number one restaurant in the Caribbean!